question-db/Any-Questions/known_issues.md

 	* This is completely untested as I have never used it.
 The setting simply tells Canvas to activate the setting.
 7. Quiz format
 	* quiz format is properly set in the XML, but is not honored by Canvas.
 All quizzes are imported as 'graded quiz'.
+8. Due/Available/Until Timestamp issues
+	* If one posts a quiz before the end of DST (i.e. before November 6) and the quiz deadlines are after the end of DST, Canvas automatically adjusts the 'availability/until' timestamps 1 hour earlier.
+However, it does not appear to change the 'due' timestamp accordingly.
+Thus, one can end up in a situtation where the 'until' timestamp < 'due' timestamp by an hour.
+This chokes the quiz and prevents editing until the timestamp conflict is resolved.
+	* If Proctorio is already enabled under conditions described above, the extension chokes.
+The only way to resolve it is to disable the extension in the web browser, correct the mess Canvas made, save the quiz, then re-enable the browser extension.
+This is a Canvas bug or feature, I'm not sure which.
+I presume a similar timestamp adjustment holds true for the transition back into DST in Spring, although I have not tested it.

 ## 3. Export quiz to HTML for printing
 1. Question formats